Navigate to

 Research for ASPI’s Critical Technology Tracker project started in 2021.
-After extensive consultations with stakeholders in Australia, and across multiple countries, we decided to start with the Australian Government’s ‘List of Critical Technologies in the national interest’ to build our list of technologies, and definitions for this project (with some minor tweaks).
+After extensive consultations with stakeholders in Australia, and across multiple countries, we decided to start with the Australian Government’s 2022 ‘List of Critical Technologies in the national interest’ to build our list of technologies, and definitions for this project (with some minor tweaks).
 This list is hosted by Australia’s Department of Industry, Science and Resources (DISER) and can be accessed here (please note it was updated on 19 May 2023).
+From 2023 we then branched out from the list.

 Definitions for the 64 technologies in the Critical Technology Tracker have been included below.

-We recognise that technology definitions can evolve over time and in future phases of this project we will consult closely with stakeholders as we add new technologies.
-Our intention is for the Critical Tech Tracker to remain a useful, global and freely available public policy tool for many years to come.
+We recognise that technology definitions can evolve over time and in future phases of this project we will consult closely with stakeholders as we modify our list and potentially add more technologies.
+Our intention is for the Critical Tech Tracker to remain a useful, global and available public policy tool for many years to come.

 What are critical technologies?